-His most recent professional highlight was appearing as Bottom this past summer in A Midsummer Night’s Dream acting alongside his daughter.
+His most recent professional highlight was appearing as Bottom in A Midsummer Night’s Dream acting alongside his daughter for SSC in 2017.
 Tim will be teaching Directing in Winter of 2018 and directing Angels in America Part One: Millennium Approaches in March.
 For more information regarding his professional work check out www.tim-dugan.net.

 Winter Semester 2019